 - Returning to NHCC after an extended time away (two years or more)

 - Graduation Checks

 Drop-ins are typically 10-15 minutes long and are designed for simple questions.
-A drop in is a same day, first come/first serve meeting with an advisor and can be done in person or by phone.
+A drop-in is a same day, first come/first served meeting with an advisor and can be done in person or by phone.
 You may not be able to meet with your assigned advisor, but we will do our best to have you meet with an advisor who works with your program of study.
-Because drop ins are short meetings, we limit the types of topics that can be discussed.
-Here is the list of things that can be done during a drop in:
+Because drop-ins are short meetings, we limit the types of topics that can be discussed.
+Here is the list of things that can be done during a drop-in: